-The preponderance of evidence suggests that for typically developing children, those exposed to the double intervention (T+SC) evidenced 1) more Positive Emotional Tone than the other groups when the caregiver was present during Free Play and Reunions rather than during Separations, 2) more Negative Emotional Tone during Separations and Reunions, 3) a greater Number of Different Emotions when the caregiver was present in both Free Play and Reunions, 4) more Activity in Free Play and Reunion relative to Separation Episodes; and 5) all these effects were more clearly displayed after 9+ Mos. than after 4-9 Mos. of Exposure to the Interventions.
+The preponderance of evidence suggests that for typically developing children, those exposed to the double intervention (T+SC) evidenced (1) more Positive Emotional Tone than the other groups when the caregiver was present during free play and reunions rather than during separations, (2) more Negative Emotional Tone during separations and reunions, (3) a greater Number of Different Emotions when the caregiver was present in both free play and reunions, (4) more Passivity-Activity in free play and reunion relative to separation episodes, and (5) all these effects were more clearly displayed after 9+ months than after 4-9 months of exposure to the interventions.

-This pattern of results is consistent with the proposition that T+SC children indeed formed somewhat better social-emotional relationships with specific caregivers than children in the other Intervention groups, and these relationships tended to take 9+ Mos. of Exposure to be clearly displayed in their behavior in this assessment (a longer exposure than was necessary for increases in general development in other domains).
+This pattern of results is consistent with the proposition that T+SC children indeed formed somewhat better social-emotional relationships with specific caregivers than children in the other intervention groups, and these relationships tended to take 9+ months of exposure to be clearly displayed in their behavior in this assessment (a longer exposure than was necessary for increases in general development in other domains).
 T+SC children were less emotionally inhibited and more willing to display emotions than children in the other groups.

-T+SC children with disabilities tended to have relatively higher levels of Positive Emotional Tone, Negative Emotional Tone, and Number of Emotions after 9+ Mos. of Exposure, but they were not always significantly different from each of the other two Intervention groups.
-The TO group, for example, had equally high Positive Emotional Tone but very low Negative Emotional Tone, but both TO and NoI had fewer Numbers of Emotions.
-Thus, these results were similar to those of typical children in revealing more emotional expression for T+SC children after 9 Mos.
-Exposure, but the patterns of significance and specific comparisons were not always consistent, partly because of small N. Again, TO children with disabilities were sometimes similar to T+SC children with disabilities, but this was less likely the case for typically developing children.
+T+SC children with disabilities tended to have relatively higher levels of Positive Emotional Tone, Negative Emotional Tone, and Number of Emotions after 9+ months of exposure, but they were not always significantly different from each of the other two intervention groups.
+The TO group, for example, had equally high Positive Emotional Tone but very low

+Negative Emotional Tone, but both TO and NoI had fewer Numbers of Emotions.
+Thus, these results were similar to those of typical children in revealing more emotional expression for T+SC children after 9 months exposure, but the patterns of significance and specific comparisons were not always consistent, partly because of small N. Again, TO children with disabilities were sometimes similar to T+SC children with disabilities, but this was less likely the case for typically developing children.